Clinical Research Trials: The Basics

 Once the Trial Starts

 Once in a clinical trial, the study team will guide you as to any testing that needs to be done or anything you should tell them about - such as side effects, health issues or other concerns.
 You should know the name of the trial and keep a copy of your consent form handy in case you need to call your oncology office after-hours or go to an ER.
 If you have concerns while on the trial, talk to your study team.
-If, for any reason, you do not want to take part in in the trial any longer, it is your right to withdrawal from the study.
+If for any reason, you do not want to take part in the trial any longer, it is your right to withdrawal from the study.

 Clinical research studies are very important in improving treatment for all cancers.
 The treatments that we use today are a result of patients taking part in trials in the past.
 We are always trying to find better treatments to treat or cure cancer.
 There are also studies to find less toxic treatments, which can cut down on side effects.
 Clinical research trials are very rewarding for both the patient and the provider.
 The patient may benefit from new treatment options and, at the same time, help future cancer patients in their fight against this disease.